forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

     {pageKind}.{outputFormatName}.{extension}

-From within `layouts/` to build our single players page, Hugo will look for
+To build our single players page, Hugo will look for

-    _default/single.json.json
+    layout/_default/single.json.json

-To build our section list page and our home page Hugo will look for
+To build our section list page and our home page, Hugo will look for

-    _default/list.json.json
+    layouts/_default/list.json.json

 ## Templating